-MT-6402 is an ETB consisting of a single chain variable fragment (scFv) with affinity for PD-L1, fused to the enzymatically active de-immunized Shiga-like toxin-A subunit (SLTA) and a class I antigen derived from the human cytomegalovirus (HCMV) pp65 protein.
+MT-6402 is an ETB consisting of a single chain variable fragment ("scFv"), with affinity for PD-L1, fused to the enzymatically active de-immunized Shiga-like toxin-A subunit ("SLTA") and a class I antigen derived from the human cytomegalovirus ("HCMV"). pp65 protein.
 MT-6402 was designed to induce potent anti-tumor effects via PD-L1 targeting through multiple mechanisms that may overcome the limitations of approved checkpoint inhibitors.
 In preclinical studies, MT-6402 specifically binds and kills both tumor and immune PD-L1 expressing cells in a manner consistent with SLTA mediated cellular cytotoxicity through ribosomal inactivation, independent of checkpoint inhibition.
 Additionally, MT-6402 alters the immunophenotype of targeted cells by delivering foreign class I antigen from CMV for presentation in complex with MHC class I, which may provoke a CMV-specific immune response against the targeted cells.
-Third, MT-6402 may rehabilitate the TME and allow for immune recognition of tumors by destroying PD-L1-expressing immune cells in the TME through ribosomal inactivation.
+Third, MT-6402 may rehabilitate the TME and allow for immune recognition of tumors by destroying PD-L1-expressing immunosuppressive immune cells in the TME through ribosomal inactivation.

-Molecular filed an IND for MT-6402 in December 2020 and the IND was accepted in January 2021.
-A Phase 1 study of MT-6402 in PD-1/PD-L1 antibody relapsed/refractory patients began in July 2021.
-The Phase 1 study for MT-6402 is a multi-center, open-label, dose escalation and dose expansion trial in the United States and had a starting dose of 16.0 μg/kg.
-Patients with confirmed PD-L1 expressing tumors or confirmed PD-L1 expression in the TME are eligible for enrollment.
-Following a review of the safety data from cohort 2 (24.0 μg/kg), patient enrollment in cohort 3 initiated at a dose of 32.0 μg/kg.
-Following determination of the maximum tolerated dose (MTD), expansion cohorts are planned to evaluate MT-6402 as a monotherapy in tumor-specific and PD-L1 positive basket tumor cohorts.
+Molecular filed an IND application for MT-6402 in December 2020 and the IND was accepted in January 2021.
+A Phase 1 study of MT-6402 in relapsed/refractory patients with PD-L1 expressing tumors began in July 2021 at a starting dose of 16 mcg/kg.
+The Phase 1 study for MT-6402 is a multi-center, open-label, dose escalation and dose expansion trial.
+Patients with confirmed PD-L1 expressing tumors or confirmed PD-L1 expression in the TME are eligible for enrollment, irrespective of HLA genotype or CMV status.
+Following a review of the safety data from cohort 5 (63 mcg/kg), which was well tolerated, patient enrollment in cohort 6 initiated at a dose of 83 mcg/kg.